eurohouse/mascarpone/README.md

 ![Collage](https://github.com/eurohouse/mason/blob/main/mason.collage.png?raw=true)

 ## Background
 The wallpaper collection contains only high-quality, realistic 4K UHD images with warm color palette.
 This collection is being introduced with wallpapers from all around the world.

-## Composition
-The whole background collection is introduced with various photos of places from all around the world made in warm color palette.
+The whole background collection is introduced with various photos of places from all around the world made in warm, bright, vivid color palette.